 If anyone can point me in the direction of a black market copy, please do so.

 Topper had composed the music and put together the rhythm and piano tracks all by his little ol’ lonesome, but Joe Strummer had other ideas for the storyline.
-Bernie Rhodes had complained about some of the other tracks on Combat Rock (“Does everything have to be as long as a raga?”), and after letting that repressive comment simmer for awhile, Joe started to explore a more recent and public form of repression: the Ayatollah’s ban on disco music.
+Bernie Rhodes had complained about some of the other tracks on Combat Rock (“Does everything have to be as long as a raga?”), and after letting that repressive comment simmer for a while, Joe started to explore a more recent and public form of repression: the Ayatollah’s ban on disco music.

 Frankly, I think that was the best idea the Ayatollah ever had.

 But even morons have the right to engage in dysfunctional forms of artistic expression, and Joe’s lyrics are more about rock than disco.
 When I first heard the song I absolutely hated it, largely for the 1980’s production methods that drenched everything in heavy doses of reverb.
-Still, I did laugh at the fade lines, “He thinks it’s not Kosher” and “Fundamentally he can’t take it,” and after a while I grew to like the song.
+Still, I did laugh at the fade lines, “He thinks it’s not Kosher” and “Fundamentally he can’t take it,” and eventually I grew to like the song.
 It is a catchy number and both the lead and backing vocals are executed in spirited good fun.
 And the lyrics are a hoot:

 By order of the Prophet